 My first job ever was telemarketing: renewing people’s subscriptions to Time magazine.
 We worked on commission.

-Now if they complained about the price of a three-year subscription, he’d say, “Ok I can tell you'd rather just do it for a two-year renewal, then.”
+If they complained about the price of a three-year subscription, he’d say, “Ok — we’ll just do a two-year renewal, then.”

 If they complained about that, he’d say, “Alright — a one-year renewal it is.”

 He made a sale with almost every call!
 For me, it would take almost two hundred calls before I'd make one sale.
 But after listening in to a few of his calls I imitated his approach, and within a few weeks I became the top salesman on the floor.

 A band on CD Baby called Celldweller did this wonderfully.
 When their new album came out, they emailed their fans and said, “Our new album is out tomorrow, and nobody anywhere has it yet.
 If you buy only one, the price is $12.
 But if you buy more than one, the price is only $8 each.
 So buy ten.
 It will cost you $80, but you’ll be able to sell them to your friends for $12 each and make a profit.”

 What’s amazing is most of them did!
 Most who didn’t buy ten would apologize at the end of the order form, saying, “Sorry I don’t have $80 now, but I’ll buy 5 copies today and come back for 5 more soon.”

 They sold thousands of CDs in a couple weeks, and became the top-seller of the year.